skytable/docs/docs/actions/GET.md

 :::

-Get the value of a key from the current table
+Get the value of a key from the current table, if it exists